rafamel/yaml-import/README.md

 > Import files and directories in *YAML* for a modular design

-If you find it useful, consider [starring the project](https://github.com/rafamel/yaml-import) 💪 and/or following [its author](https://github.com/rafamel) ❤️ -there's more on the way!

 ## Install

 * Global install -the `yimp` executable will be globally available: `npm install -g yaml-import`.